deluxghost/darktide-mods/ExampleLocalizationBundle/README.md

 ## 3. Write localization templates in your mod

-You need to add templates to the `mod.localization_templates` table in `ExampleLocalizationBundle.lua` file
+You need to add templates to the `mod.localization_templates` table in `LocalizationFixForZH.lua` file

 A template looks like this: